-When an investigator runs out of leads the case remains open until new leads are discovered.
-In some cases new leads are not discovered for several years.
+When an investigator runs out of leads, the case remains open until new leads are discovered.
+In some cases, new leads are not discovered for several years.
 These leads are assigned to the Cold Case Squad.
 The Cold Case Squad is tasked with investigating new leads on cases that may be several years old.
-This is difficult because they must locate witnesses whose memory of the crime may be less than fresh.
+This is difficult because they must relocate witnesses whose memory of the crime may not be vivid.

 The Homicide Unit does not only investigate murders.
-Investigators respond to suicides, accidental deaths, unclassified, arson related, and natural deaths in which the victim has no attending physician.
+Investigators also respond to suicides, accidental deaths, unclassified, arson-related, and natural deaths in which the victim has no attending physician.

 If you need to reach one of the detectives, please contact them at their phone number or e-mail address listed here on the website.
 If you are experiencing difficulty contacting a detective or are not sure which detective you need to speak with, please call the main Homicide Unit number at (305) 603-6350